jrsmith3/jrsmith3.github.io/content/DRAFT.md

 # Approaches to generating standard data
-standard data can be specified and generated at several different levels:
+Standard data can be specified and generated at several different levels:

 1. Write standard data directly into the test.
 2. Write a helper function that generates the standard data for the test at test runtime.
 3. Write a helper function that generates the standard data for the test and saves it to disk.

-## standard data within test
+## Standard data within test
 The advantages of this approach are simplicity.
 Combining the standard data with the test means everything is in the same location, and it is therefore easier to reason about what the test is doing.
 In addition, presumably the standard data is simple enough so that verification is trivial to easy.